Preston-D/102_webdrive_instructions/README.md

 Follow these instructions if you are on campus and in a Windows lab.
 You will need a method to transfer your lab files onto the lab computer (flash drive, email, SCP, etc.).
 Once you have a method of transferring your lab files follow these steps.

+[!TIP]
-**If a computer turns on and is using the Linux operating system, and you would like to switch.
+If a computer turns on and is using the Linux operating system, and you would like to switch.
 Shut down the computer and turn it back on.
-Then select the "Windows" option with the arrow keys when the computer boots up.**
+Then select the "Windows" option with the arrow keys when the computer boots up.

 \*You will not be able to switch to windows if you are in a linux only lab.
 In this case, follow the steps in option 1.